 The species diversity and high production levels of wetland plants support even more diverse animal communities.
-The vegetation distribution patterns and water level fluctuations make a range of continuously changing wetland habitats available at different times of the year to aquatic, terrestrial and arboreal animals.
-Wetlands support a wide variety of grazing and browsing animals, including several large mammals such as African Buffalo (Syncerus caffer) and Hippopotamus (Hippopotamus amphibius) in Africa.
-A number of invertebrates, particularly snails and crustaceans graze on water plants and convert these to animal biomass, in some cases impoverishing wetland vegetation.
+The vegetation distribution patterns and water level fluctuations make a range of continuously changing wetland habitats available at different times of the year.
+Wetlands support high concentrations of birds (especially waterfowl), mammals, reptiles, amphibians, fish and invertebrate species.
+In a wetland one can find grazing and browsing animals, including several large mammals such as, Sitatunga, Otters, African Buffalo Syncerus caffer and Hippopotamus, Hippopotamus amphibious in Africa.
+Wetlands habit reptiles including the Nile Crocodiles and a number of amphibians.
+The fish use wetlands for breeding and because of presence of lots of invertebrates, particularly arthropods, snails and worms which also form food for higher vertebrates.
+Many of the animals found in wetland areas are considered rare and threatened, like the Shoebill stock, many reptiles and mammals.